Legal and General PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Legal and General, PPI may have been added to a customer's policy by Legal and General, in some cases without their knowledge.
-Legal and General may have rejected a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Legal and General, PPI may have been added to a customer's policy by Legal and General, in some cases without their knowledge.
+Legal and General may have denied a credit application if PPI was refused by the customer.